 Grid questions are used to present multiple items to respondents one at a time, and ask for a multiple- or single-choice answer in response, with the answer options remaining the same across all items.
 As such, grid questions are often used to establish the frequency of different consumer behaviours, or preference for different items, with a fixed Likert scale offered as a response to all items.

-To create your own grid question, when you’re drafting your survey, click Add question card and you will be prompted to enter the question you want to ask.
+To create your own grid question, when you’re drafting your survey, click Add question and select grid question.

 Enter your question

 You’ll be asking respondents to consider two variables when they answer a grid question: (1) how they feel or act, (2) in relation to a number of items.
 The question should address both variables so that it’s easy for respondents to understand how to answer, for instance ‘(1) How often do you use (2) each of the following social media platforms?’ or “(1) Which of these words would you use to describe (2) the following chocolate bars?”.